Addiction Rehab Centers

 Let us provide the healing that you or your loved one need.

 Codeine is a popular drug that doctors commonly prescribe to manage different pain levels, mild, moderate, or severe.
 It is also available in syrup form as an ingredient for cough suppressants and painkillers.
 Codeine belongs to the class opiates, which are narcotic drugs.
 Other opiates may include oxycodone, morphine, and heroin.
 The discovery of codeine was a revolution in the field of analgesics and antitussives.
 However, experts quickly noticed the addictive potential of codeine.
 As a result, the pharmaceutical companies and drug manufacturers started adding warning labels on the over-the-counter medicines containing the drug.
 Cough syrups containing codeine are available under the brand names’ Robitussin’ ‘Maxiflu CDX’ and ‘Maxiflu CD.’
 The drug has a significant addictive and toxic potential.
 The misuse or taking inappropriate doses of codeine can lead to addiction, overdose, or even death.
 A codeine addiction treatment program becomes mandatory in these cases.
-To learn about our services, contact Addiction Rehab Centers today at 844.910.0686.
+To learn about our substance abuse treatment program, contact Addiction Rehab Centers today at 844.910.0686.

 Codeine is an opiate drug that is used as a painkiller or cough medicine.
 Tablets, syrups, and injections are the three forms in which the drug is available in stores.
 It is a significant ingredient of the cough syrups, commonly in a codeine and promethazine combination.
 People may use it for the treatment of diarrhea and irritable bowel syndrome.
 The drug has the following medicinal uses:

 The doses of codeine may vary according to the patients’ needs for pain management.
 People often abuse it due to its easy availability as an over-the-counter medication.